Place Research – Jewellery Quarter

 STREET – Warstone Lane

-The traditional, linear corridor high street of the Jewellery quarter.
-It consists of mostly long-standing Jewellery shops (still) on one or both sides, with occasional cafe/restaurants.
+The traditional, linear corridor high street of the Jewellery Quarter.
+It consists mostly of long-standing jewellery shops on one or both sides, with occasional cafes and restaurants.

 Summary